 - You may combine a Ball State graduate degree with this certificate but must complete at least 9 additional credit hours toward the certificate beyond those earned with the degree.

 Ready to Apply?

-Applying to our graduate certificate in real estate development is a two-part process.
-You’ll need to apply to Ball State’s Graduate School as well as the program itself.
+To apply to our graduate certificate in real estate development, you’ll need to apply to Ball State’s Graduate School.